SagiYarden/attribute-assignment/README.md

 ### Notes

+If i had more time i would've:

+- add security for the backend (ddos protection, dto validations).
+- add cache control in the backend as well.
-If i had more time i would've added more security of the backend (ddos protection, dto validations). also would've put it in a real db and not drop the file in the backend ofc then fetching it from a remote db with secured vpn. in the client side need to optimize the color mode for the chart and work some more on the date pickers.
+- put the data in a real db and not drop the file in the backend ofc then fetching it from a remote db with secured vpn.
+- client side need to optimize the color mode for the chart and work some more on the date pickers.